For Physicians. By Physicians.

 • Serial endovaginal cervical length measurements starting at 16w0d and repeated every 1 to 4 weeks until 24w0d

-• If cervical length ≤25 mm, offer the following
+• If cervical length ≤25 mm, consider the following

-• Not on progesterone: Cervical cerclage or vaginal progesterone
+• Cervical cerclage (vs vaginal progesterone if not already on supplementation)

 No Previous History of PTB